This article is also available in Urdu here.

 But there is more to it than that.
-While many verses correctly speak about salvation in a past tense: he rescued us; redeemed us; we have been saved, etc, there is also a continuing aspect to salvation.
+While many verses correctly speak about salvation in a past tense—he rescued us; he redeemed us; we have been saved, etc—there is also a continuing aspect to salvation.
 1 Corinthians 1:18 says, in a continuous present tense, that we are being saved.
 Likewise, 1 Peter 1:9 says that we are receiving our salvation.

 We are continually being saved and sanctified and (hopefully) becoming more and more like Jesus Christ.
 Christ-likeness is God’s purpose for us and the goal of salvation.